UMass Minutemen and Minutewomen: Ice hockey

 UMass ice hockey has a long history dating back to 1908.
 The team competed in the Eastern College Athletic Conference at the Division II level through 1979, when the program was ceased due to the absence of an on-campus facility that could support ice hockey.
 Ice hockey returned in 1993 with the opening of the Mullins Center, and the team began competition in 1994 at the Division I level in the Hockey East Conference.
 The year 1993 is considered the beginning of the "modern era" of UMass Hockey.

 The program first showed steady improvement after resuming competition, with breakthrough years occurring in 2003 and 2004, when the team reached the Hockey East Tournament semifinals and finals, respectively.
-UMass Men's Ice Hockey appeared in their first NCAA Men's Ice Hockey Tournament (16 Teams) in the 2006–07 season and won their first NCAA Tournament game against Clarkson (1-0 OT) before losing to Maine (3-1) in the Regional Final.
+UMass Men's Ice Hockey appeared in their first NCAA Men's Ice Hockey tournament (16 Teams) in the 2006–07 season and won their first NCAA tournament game against Clarkson (1-0 OT) before losing to Maine (3-1) in the Regional Final.
 This was followed by over a decade of losing seasons, which included the firing of longtime coach Don Cahoon and the hiring and subsequent firing of head coach John Micheletto.
 In 2018-2019, under current coach Greg Carvel, and with the help of top recruits Cale Makar and Mario Ferraro, the Minutemen had their most successful season in team history, achieving a #1 national ranking at times during the season.
-Despite faltering in the Hockey East Tournament, they nevertheless qualified for the NCAA Tournament and advanced to their first-ever Frozen Four in Buffalo.
+Despite faltering in the Hockey East Tournament, they nevertheless qualified for the NCAA tournament and advanced to their first-ever Frozen Four in Buffalo.
 They defeated Denver in overtime (4-3) in the national semifinals, then fell (3-0) to national champions Minnesota Duluth.
 For his performance during the regular season, Makar was awarded the school's first-ever Hobey Baker Award.
 UMass spent the next season in the national rankings and was in line to return to the tournament the following year, but the season was cut short in March by the COVID-19 pandemic.
-The Minutemen won their first National Hockey Championship in the 2021 NCAA Tournament, beating St. Cloud State by a score of 5–0.
+The Minutemen won their first National Hockey Championship in the 2021 NCAA tournament, beating St. Cloud State by a score of 5–0.

 UMass alumni who have played/are playing professional hockey include Cale Makar, Mario Ferraro, Conor Sheary, Jonathan Quick, Thomas Pock, Greg Mauldin, Justin Braun, and Casey Wellman, among others.
 Quick also won a silver medal at the 2010 Winter Olympics as a member of Team USA and the Stanley Cup and the Conn Smythe Trophy as the postseason MVP with the Los Angeles Kings during the 2012 NHL playoffs.
 He also was starting goalie of the Stanley Cup Champion Kings in 2014.
 Makar won the Calder Memorial Trophy in 2019-2020 as the NHL's most outstanding first-year player.
+He went on to win the Stanley Cup in the 2021-22 season, also becoming only the third defenceman to win the Norris Trophy and Conn Smythe Trophy in the same season.
 Sheary played for the 2015/16 Stanley Cup Champion Pittsburgh Penguins.